bespinian/blog/content/posts/creating-grafana-dashboards-for-nodejs-on-kubernetes/index.md

 Unlike counters, gauges are metrics that can also decrease in value.
 As such they are very intuitive to use and do not require derivation or the use of the `rate()` function.

 Examples for gauges could be temperature or CPU load.
 However, measuring CPU load using gauges may not be advised, since the gauge only represents a snapshot at sampling time and does not take into account any variation between two samples.
-Therefore tools like Prometheus Node Exporter export CPU usage in seconds as a counter type metric.
+Therefore, tools like Prometheus Node Exporter export CPU usage in seconds as a counter type metric.

 ## Request Performance

 Our application's metrics endpoint exports `http_request_duration_seconds_bucket` metrics with different values `n` for the `le` label, which indicates, how many requests were shorter than `n` seconds.
 These buckets together with the metrics `http_request_duration_seconds_sum` and `http_request_duration_seconds_count` form a so-called histogram metric.

 We need to note that the buckets in a histogram metric are not exclusive.
 A request that took 0.7 seconds is counted once in each of the buckets `le: 1.5`, `le: 10` and `le: +Inf`.
-This simplifies calculating ratios and percentages, but requires a subtraction to get information about how many requests were e.g. between 1.5 and 10 seconds.
+This simplifies calculating ratios and percentages, but requires a subtraction to get information about how many requests were e.g., between 1.5 and 10 seconds.

 This histogram allows us to monitor whether our application is performing well and within its service level objectives.
 We will now look into different ways of visualizing the histogram data.
 Depending on your use case you may choose one or the other.